xenon-middleware/xenon/doc/userguide.md

 The __Credentials__ interface contains various methods for creating credentials, based on certificates or passwords.
 For each method, the desired _scheme_ needs to be provided as a parameter (for example, "ssh" or "sftp").
-This allows octopus to forward the call to the correct adaptor.
+This allows Xenon to forward the call to the correct adaptor.
 Note that some types of credentials may not be supported by all adaptors.
 An exception will be thrown when an unsupported __new**Credential__ methods is invoked.

-Additional configuration can also be provides using the _properties_ parameter, which use the same form as described in the _Octopus factory and interface_ section above.
+Additional configuration can also be provides using the _properties_ parameter, which use the same form as described in the _Xenon factory and interface_ section above.
 If no additional configuration is needed, `null` can be used.
 The __getDefaultCredential__ method returns the default credential for the given scheme.
 All adaptors are guarenteed to support this